Sonic the Hedgehog 3 (film): Music

-The singer Jelly Roll released the song "Run It" for Sonic the Hedgehog 3.
+The song "Live & Learn" from Sonic Adventure 2, performed by the band Crush 40 (pictured), was featured as a leitmotif in Sonic the Hedgehog 3.

 Tom Holkenborg, who composed the score for the first two Sonic films, returned to score Sonic the Hedgehog 3 and had finished work by July 2024.
 In December 2023 Johnny Gioeli, the vocalist for the band Crush 40, said there had been talks of including "Live & Learn", the theme song from Sonic Adventure 2, in Sonic the Hedgehog 3.
 In February 2024, Gioeli confirmed "Live & Learn" would be included in the film.
 It is introduced in the opening scene of Sonic the Hedgehog 3 as a riff that Maria Robotnik plays on her guitar, from then on functioning as a leitmotif for Shadow.
 The vocal version, remixed by the film's composer, appears during Sonic and Shadow's duel and when they transform into Super Sonic and Super Shadow to stop the Eclipse Cannon from destroying the Earth.
 Fowler explained his affinity for the "awesome" song made its use inevitable in the film, and joked that fans would have hunted him down if he failed to use it, which he did "strong[ly]".
 The singer Jelly Roll released a single for the film, "Run It", on November 21, 2024.
 Sonic the Hedgehog 3 also features the song "Neon" from Japanese rock band One Ok Rock, who previously contributed to the soundtrack for the 2022 game Sonic Frontiers.
 The soundtrack album was released by Milan Records on December 20, 2024.